gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 */
 ```
 ### PJDL v2.0
-PJDL (Padded Jittering Data Link) is a simplex or half-duplex data link layer, that can be easily software emulated, enabling one or many to many communication over a single conductive medium or bus, connected to device's input-output ports.
+PJDL (Padded Jittering Data Link) is a simplex or half-duplex asynchronous serial data link that can be easily software emulated and enables one or many to many communication over a single conductive medium or bus connected to device's input-output pins.
 It has been engineered to have limited minimum requirements and to be efficiently implemented on limited microcontrollers with low clock accuracy.
+It is a valid alternative to 1-Wire because of its flexibility and reliability.

+### Physical layer
-No additional hardware is required to apply PJDL and, being implemented in less than 350 lines of code, it is easily portable to many different architectures.
-Bus maximum length is limited by its electric resistance; it has been tested with up to 50m long insulated wires and results demonstrate the same high performance achieved with shorter lengths.
+Bus maximum length is limited by cable's resistance, by the voltage level used and by externally induced interference.
+It has been tested with up to 50 meters long insulated wires and results demonstrate the same performance achieved with shorter lengths.
+The maximum range is still unknown.

-### Basic concepts
-* Define a synchronization pad to identify a byte
-* Use synchronization pad's falling edge to achieve byte level synchronization
-* Use 3 consequent synchronization pads to identify a frame
-* Detect interference or absence of communication at byte level
-* Support collision avoidance and detection
-* Support error detection
-* Support 1 byte synchronous response to frame transmission

 ```cpp
 PJDL SINGLE WIRE BUS                            ______
  ______    ______    ______    ______          |      |